OscarMugendi/Django-week3-IP/README.md

 A live version of this application is available at:- https://my-ip-a-moringa-app.herokuapp.com/

 # Known Bugs
-- Rate/Review functionality has broken down.
+- The ratings/reviews functionality has broken down.
-- As a result, project scores have been removed.

 # Authors
 - Oscar Mugendi